xHyperVoid/Reverend-Insanity/README.md

 # Reverend Insanity (Gu Zhen Ren)

 This repository serves as a private library of the *Reverend Insanity* webnovel chapters.
-The content is stored in HTML format to facilitate rapid retrieval and high-accuracy search for AI-driven lore analysis and reading.
+The content is stored in XHTML format to facilitate rapid retrieval and high-accuracy search for AI-driven lore analysis and reading.

 ## Archive Overview